margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> giving me the peace that makes me feel whole.
 <br> he's the one who can keep my concerns sound and safe,
 <br> and stop me from oversharing in ways that chafe.
-<br> and he's the one who hears my every deisre and thought,
+<br> and he's the one who hears my every desire and thought,
 <br> deciding which ones are real versus which ones are not.
 <br> don't get me wrong; it's sometimes good to share,
 <br> but it's got to be with somebody ready to care.